Top Florida official says 'Alligator Alcatraz' will likely be empty within days, email shows

 Williams had not ruled on the stay request as of Wednesday.

-The detention center was built rapidly two months ago at a lightly used, single-runway training airport in the middle of the rugged and remote Everglades.
-State officials have signed more than $245 million in contracts for building and operating the facility, which officially opened July 1.
+By late July, state officials had already signed more than $245 million in contracts for building and operating the facility at a lightly used, single-runway training airport in the middle of the rugged and remote Everglades.
+The center officially opened July 1.

 ___ Associated Press writer Mike Schneider in Orlando contributed to this report.
 Kate Payne is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.